rackerlabs/support-how-to/content/cloud-orchestration/how-to-scale-multinode-wordpress-by-using-rackspace-orchestration.md

     Fri Nov  8 23:20:45 2013 Normal: Startup of '/var/www/vhosts/iloveblog.rackspace.com/http_docs/' finished.

     You should see something like the preceding example log, with the new server's IP address in the log and a list of files that have been synchronized since `lsyncd` restarted.

     If you see an error, go back and check the `/etc/lsyncd/lsyncd.conf.lua` file to ensure that there are no mistakes.

 ### Adding the new node to the load balancer

 After you have confirmed that the new server is receiving content, you can add it to the stack load balancer.

-1. Go back to the Orchestrations page in the [Cloud Control Panel](https://mycloud.rackspace.com) and select your stack again.
+1. Go back to the Orchestrations page in the [Cloud Control Panel](https://mycloud.rackspace.com), and select your stack again.

 2. In the Infrastructure list, click the link for your stack's load balancer.

 3. In the Nodes section of the load balancer details page, click Add Cloud Servers.

-4. From the list of servers, select the checkbox next to the server that you just created and click Add Selected Servers at the bottom of the page.
+4. From the list of servers, select the checkbox next to the server that you just created, and click Add Selected Servers at the bottom of the page.

 After your node is added to the load balancer, you are done.
 You can repeat these steps as needed to add more nodes.